d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

 # Gated Recurrent Units (GRU)
 :label:`sec_gru`

-In :numref:`sec_bptt`,
-we discussed how gradients are calculated in RNNs.
-In particular we found that long products of matrices can lead to vanishing or exploding gradients.
-Let's briefly think about what such gradient anomalies mean in practice:

-* We might encounter a situation where an early observation is highly significant for predicting all future observations.
-Consider the somewhat contrived case where the first observation contains a checksum and the goal is to discern whether the checksum is correct at the end of the sequence.
-In this case, the influence of the first token is vital.
-We would like to have some mechanisms for storing vital early information in a *memory cell*.
-Without such a mechanism, we will have to assign a very large gradient to this observation, since it affects all the subsequent observations.
-* We might encounter situations where some tokens carry no pertinent observation.
-For instance, when parsing a web page there might be auxiliary HTML code that is irrelevant for the purpose of assessing the sentiment conveyed on the page.
-We would like to have some mechanism for *skipping* such tokens in the latent state representation.
-* We might encounter situations where there is a logical break between parts of a sequence.
-For instance, there might be a transition between chapters in a book, or a transition between a bear and a bull market for securities.
-In this case it would be nice to have a means of *resetting* our internal state representation.
+As RNNs and particularly the LSTM architecture due to :numref:`sec_lstm` rapidly gained popularity during the 2010s, a number of papers began to experiment with simplified architectures in hopes of retaining the key idea of incorporating an an internal state and multiplicative gating mechanisms but with the aim of speeding up computation.

-A number of methods have been proposed to address this.
-One of the earliest is long short-term memory :cite:`Hochreiter.Schmidhuber.1997` which we will discuss in :numref:`sec_lstm`.
-The gated recurrent unit (GRU) :cite:`Cho.Van-Merrienboer.Bahdanau.ea.2014` is a slightly more streamlined variant that often offers comparable performance and is significantly faster to compute  :cite:`Chung.Gulcehre.Cho.ea.2014`.
+The gated recurrent unit (GRU) :cite:`Cho.Van-Merrienboer.Bahdanau.ea.2014` offered a streamlined version of the LSTM cell that often achieves comparable performance but as the advantage of being faster to compute :cite:`Chung.Gulcehre.Cho.ea.2014`.
-Due to its simplicity, let's start with the GRU.

-## Gated Hidden State

-The key distinction between vanilla RNNs and GRUs is that the latter support gating of the hidden state.
-This means that we have dedicated mechanisms for when a hidden state should be *updated* and also when it should be *reset*.
-These mechanisms are learned and they address the concerns listed above.
-For instance, if the first token is of great importance we will learn not to update the hidden state after the first observation.
-Likewise, we will learn to skip irrelevant temporary observations.
-Last, we will learn to reset the latent state whenever needed.
-We discuss this in detail below.

 ### Reset Gate and Update Gate

-The first thing we need to introduce are the *reset gate* and the *update gate*.
+Here, the LSTM's three gates are replaced by two: the *reset gate* and the *update gate*.
-We engineer them to be vectors with entries in $(0, 1)$ such that we can perform convex combinations.
-For instance,
+As with LSTMs, these gates are given sigmoid activations, forcing their values to lie in the interval $(0, 1)$.
-a reset gate would allow us to control how much of the previous state we might still want to remember.
+Intuitively, the reset gate controls how much of the previous state we might still want to remember.
 Likewise, an update gate would allow us to control how much of the new state is just a copy of the old state.

-We begin by engineering these gates.
 :numref:`fig_gru_1` illustrates the inputs for both the reset and update gates in a GRU, given the input of the current time step and the hidden state of the previous time step.
-The outputs of two gates
-are given by two fully connected layers with a sigmoid activation function.
+The outputs of two gates are given by two fully connected layers with a sigmoid activation function.

 ![Computing the reset gate and the update gate in a GRU model.](../img/gru-1.svg) :label:`fig_gru_1`

-Mathematically,
-for a given time step $t$,
-suppose that the input is
+Mathematically, for a given time step $t$, suppose that the input is a minibatch
-a minibatch
-$\mathbf{X}_t \in \mathbb{R}^{n \times d}$ (number of examples: $n$, number of inputs: $d$) and the hidden state of the previous time step is $\mathbf{H}_{t-1} \in \mathbb{R}^{n \times h}$ (number of hidden units: $h$).
+$\mathbf{X}_t \in \mathbb{R}^{n \times d}$
+number of examples: $n$, number of inputs: $d$) and the hidden state of the previous time step is $\mathbf{H}_{t-1} \in \mathbb{R}^{n \times h}$ (number of hidden units: $h$).
 Then, the reset gate $\mathbf{R}_t \in \mathbb{R}^{n \times h}$ and update gate $\mathbf{Z}_t \in \mathbb{R}^{n \times h}$ are computed as follows:

 $$
 \begin{aligned}